 If you’ve ever recorded your voice or been part of a radio show [did this myself for the first time recently], you know that you don’t get the same feedback that 2-way conversation gives you.
 This also happens when doing new things in your marketplace: launching that product you designed, selling with a never-before-used channel, etc.

 Let me share what Christopher S. Penn and John Wall from the Marketing over Coffee podcast have said on starting new initiatives.
 They point out how there are zero case studies on companies that copied somebody else’s idea.
-Only a company undertook a new initiative did someone write a case study about it.
+Someone wrote a case study only after a company undertook a new initiative.
 If you wait for a case study or empirical proof that supports what you want to do, you’ll only be copying this company.
 By the time you do this, the company you’re copying has not only benefited from the first campaign, it’s forging ahead with it’s next new campaign.
 If you’re only following someone else’s lead, you will never manage to differentiate yourself in the market.

 Seth Godin’s June 2000 article in “Fast Company” talks about the need for people to act as torch bearers in their everyday lives, “there aren’t nearly enough torchbearers around” he laments.
 He compares leaders to the runners who carried the Olympic flame from Athens, Greece to the site of the Olympic games.
 “It’s one runner, one flame.
 If the torchbearer falls, it’s a big deal.
 If she doesn’t make it to the next runner she lets down everyone ahead of her in line, as well as all of the runners who carried the torch before her.”